President For Translating Pakistan-Bosnia Goodwill Into Substantive Cooperation - UrduPoint

 President For Translating Pakistan-Bosnia Goodwill Into Substantive Cooperation

-President Dr Arif Alvi on Thursday said that there was a need to translate the goodwill between Pakistan and Bosnia & Herzegovina into substantive cooperation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Nov, 2020 ) :President Dr Arif Alvi on Thursday said that there was a need to translate the goodwill between Pakistan and Bosnia & Herzegovina into substantive cooperation.
+ISLAMABAD, Nov 5 (UrduPoint / Pakistan Point News - 5th Nov, 2020 ) :President Dr Arif Alvi on Thursday said that there was a need to translate the goodwill between Pakistan and Bosnia and Herzegovina into substantive cooperation.

 He expressed these views during a meeting with Chairman of the Presidency of Bosnia and Herzegovina, Sefik Dzaferovic here at Aiwan-e-Sadr.